 8. Christy Moore - 'Ride On'

-We could have selected any one of Christy's extensive back catalogue, but this one is ideal for those days you're feeling miserable and only the most heartbreaking song will do (homesick ex-pats, we're looking at you).
+We could have selected any one of Christy's extensive back catalogue.
+However, this one is ideal for those days you're feeling miserable and only the most heartbreaking song will do (homesick ex-pats, we're looking at you).
 Written by Jimmy MacCarthy, it's a gorgeously wistful and evocative track.

 9. Mary Black – 'No Frontiers' (or any Mary Black song)

 Is it just us who had several Mary Black songs drilled into us in primary school?
-We have distinctive memories of being forced to learn 'Sonny' - but of all the Dublin folk legend's songs, this one in particular (again, written by Jimmy MacCarthy) has really stood the test of time.
-Mary sums up many peoples' childhoods with her distinctive Irish folk lilt, and this tune will have you weeping in seconds.
+We have distinctive memories of being forced to learn 'Sonny'.
+But of all the Dublin folk legend's songs, this one in particular (again, written by Jimmy MacCarthy) has really stood the test of time.
+Mary sums up many peoples' childhoods with her distinctive Irish folk lilt.
+This tune will have you weeping in seconds.

 10. Mark McCabe - 'Maniac 2000'